Afternoon BriefAI Search & Discovery

 • authority signals that travel across the web instead of living only on owned pages

+That is the bridge to Machine Relations.
 Because once AI systems become the intermediary, the game is no longer just publishing more.
+It is building the kinds of sources machines trust enough to surface, cite, and absorb.

 If I were auditing a brand in this environment, I would stop asking only where we rank and start asking four harder questions: